Implications of Index Concentration on Equity Market Return Patterns

 The three years from 2000-2002 were marked by a series of bankruptcies among unprofitable startup businesses and multiple accounting scandals.
 In this period, the S&P 500 Index produced a total return of -37.61%, weighed down by share price declines from some of the same companies that led the previous market rally.
 These included Qualcomm (-79%), Cisco Systems (-76%), Amazon (-75%) and Apple (-72%).

-The Jensen Quality Growth Strategy outperformed the Index by 45.91%, primarily due to lower relative weightings in the same large technology stocks discussed above.
+The Jensen Quality Growth Strategy outperformed the Index by 45.91%, primarily due to less exposure to Technology sector stocks.

 Chart 4